Contents: Instruments and electrical equipment ↡ Steering and suspension ↡ Transmission ↡ Brake system ↡

 Instruments and electrical equipment

-1. Check the operation of all appliances and electrical equipment.
+1. Check the operation of all devices and electrical equipment.

-2. Check that all gauges are reading correctly and turn on all electrical equipment to make sure it works properly.
+2. Make sure all instruments are reading correctly and turn on all electrical equipment to ensure it is working properly.

 Steering and suspension

-4. Notice if there is any unusual noise or vibration.
+4. Note if there is any unusual noise or vibration.

-5. Make sure that the steering operates smoothly, without glorification and jamming.
-Pay attention to the sounds made by the suspension during tight turns and when driving over bumps.
+5. Make sure the steering works smoothly, without gloating or sticking.
+Pay attention to the sounds made by the suspension during sharp turns and when driving over uneven surfaces.

 Transmission